Scalable projected entangled-pair state representation of random quantum circuit states: Fidelity for finite bond dimensions

 where $p_\mr{ex} (\mb{x}) = | \ovl{\mb{x}}{\psi_\mr{ex}} |^2$ and $p_\peps (\mb{x}) = | \ovl{\mb{x}}{\psi_\peps} |^2$ are the bitstring probabilities according to, respectively, the exact state $\ket{\psi_\mr{ex}}$ and the PEPS $\ket{\psi_\peps}$.
 The numerator is the linear XEB~\cite{Arute2019short}, which can be much larger than 1 when $\D$ is small.
 The denominator normalizes the overshooting for small $\D$, while it becomes $1$ for large $\D$ where the distribution of $p_\mr{ex}$ follows the Porter--Thomas distribution (PTD) $\Prob (p) = 2^n \mr{exp} (-2^n p)$.
 The XEB family is of particular interest in RQC sampling experiments for two reasons: First, it is regarded as a proxy for fidelity, which can be estimated via sampling~\cite{Boixo2018, Arute2019short}.
 Second, achieving its high value is considered a quantum advantage task~\cite{Aaronson2020}.
 However, Refs.~\cite{Ayral2023,Gao2024} criticized the first aspect, showing that the XEB can be much larger than the fidelity.

 Figure~\ref{fig:XEB vs fidelity} reveals that the relation between $\Fex$ and $\Fnxeb$ in PEPS calculations depends on $\chi$.
 When $\chi$ is small, $\Fnxeb$ can be much larger than $\Fex$.
 We find that $\Prob (p_\peps)$ differs from the PTD in this case (\Fig{fig:PTD}), so the assumption underlying the use of the nXEB as a fidelity proxy does not hold.
 As $\chi$ increases, $\Prob (p_\peps)$ converges to the PTD (\Fig{fig:PTD}).
-Accordingly, the curve of $\Fnxeb$ vs $\Fex$ approaches two-stage dependence,
+Accordingly, the curve of $\Fnxeb$ versus $\Fex$ approaches two-stage dependence,

 which means that $\Fnxeb$ is a faithful proxy of $\Fex$ when $\chi$ is large enough and $\Fnxeb$ is larger than its saturation limit $2^{-n/2}$.
-The $\D$ dependence of $\Fnxeb$ for such large $\chi$ is plotted in \Fig{fig:angles}(a),(b).
+The $\D$ dependence of $\Fnxeb$ for such large $\chi$ is plotted in Figs.~\ref{fig:angles}(a) and~\ref{fig:angles}(b).
 The saturation limit of $\Fnxeb = 2^{-n/2}$, which is the square root of the saturated fidelity $\Fex = 2^{-n}$, is also observed in MPS numerics and justified based on random matrix theory~\cite{Ayral2023}.